 Our third metric — ease of use — accounts for the remaining 30% of the final score for each product.
 We compared and scored each product on how user-friendly the interface of each machine is, how easy it is to attach to various containers if there is a companion smartphone app, and how the display looks.
 The Joule finished with a strong showing.

-This product is intuitive and simple to use through the app, which offers a full library of presets to choose from, as well as a full history of your uses.
+This product is intuitive and simple to use through the app, which offers an entire library of presets to choose from, as well as a full history of your uses.
 You can start and stop the Joule remotely, but we occasionally had some connectivity issues where we had to reset the WiFi on our phones or restart the app.

-We did find it mildly irritating to only be able to control the sous vide through a smart device.
+We did find it mildly irritating to only control the sous vide through a smart device.
 It has a clip to attach the side of a vessel or a magnetic base to keep it upright in metal containers.

 — Michelle Powell and David Wise